Attendance

-Please remember: it is against the law to take children out of school to go on holiday during term time.
+Please remember, parents/carers are not permitted to take children out of school to go on holiday during term time.
 This is not just a school rule – it is the law!
 Children can only be granted special leave in “exceptional circumstances” – this does not typically include holidays, or visiting a sick relative in another country.
-It is very important that we help parents to understand this, as many parents are now putting themselves at risk of a fine from the Local Authority.
-We really do not want for any members of our school community to find themselves in this position.
+It is very important parents/carers understand this as you may put yourselves at risk of receiving a fine from the Local Authority: we really do not want for any members of our school community to find themselves in this position.
+Applications for leave during term time should be made via PA Connect.

 We will consider parent requests for special leave only if there are exceptional circumstances and it is completely unavoidable.
 Evidence will be required to be provided in all cases.